franziskuskiefer/pq-tls-draft/draft-kiefer-tls-ecdhe-sidh.md

-x25519 and x448 denote the ECDHE algorithms defined over the respective curve from {{RFC7748}}. sidh503 and sidh751 denote the SIDH algorithms defined using prime of bit-length `503` and `751` respectively.
+x25519 and x448 denote the ECDHE algorithms defined over the respective curve from {{RFC7748}}. sidh503 and sidh751 denote the SIDH algorithms defined using a prime of bit-length `503` and `751` respectively.

 ## Terminology